KozakoPolako/NEmuS/README.md

 # NEmuS

 NEmuS is web base NES console emulator.
-It's made for web development practice.
+It was made for web development practice.

 My project uses the [jsnes](jsnes) emulator engine.
 NEmuS uses express server to download game catalog and roms